I love home decor magazines and catalogs. It’s an “I-can’t-pass-them-up and I-read-them-cover-to-cover” kind of love 🙂

 So, here’s how I made the candle rings that I talked about last week when I did the aged paint treatment for my candlesticks.

-First, I took some green floral stem wires and formed them into a circle that would fit on top of my candlestick.
+First, I took some green floral stem wires (similar to these) and formed them into a circle that would fit on top of my candlestick.
 I used two wires per candle ring and shaped them so that they fit along the outside edge of the candlestick.

 Then I gathered up a bunch of different kinds of faux greenery.
 I already had most of it on hand from projects in the past.